Omegaviv/transaction_graph/README.md

 I will have to make sure that there are empty widgets or spaces in the start of first week and end of last week as per required.

+Building Week lable UI

+I can provided 4 options as configure parameter of with main widget, to display none of the labels, to display all labels and even or odd indexed day.

+Building Month Label UI

+I can display all the month, starting from the month of starte date object to all values in list.